 Applicants will have a variety of relevant examination qualifications, though not necessarily in both Politics and History.
 At Caius we welcome applications from candidates with a wide range of subject backgrounds, but you will be expected to demonstrate an interest in both subjects and will be assessed on your potential to succeed in them.

-All applicants will sit the History Admissions Assessment.
+All applicants invited to interview will sit an At-Interview History Assessment.
 You should normally expect two interviews, one in each subject.
 The interviews shouldn't be daunting: they give you a chance to explain why you want to take this course, and help us find out more about how you've followed up this interest and potential directions you might like to follow.
 They also help us understand the way you think and address questions you may not have covered in your studies at school or college.
 For more information on our interview process, including helpful videos of mock interviews, check the Cambridge University guidance page.